 5) Connect your Jira server to Unito

-In the Unito app, add a new Jira connector.
+In the Unito app, add a new Jira account.
 When prompted, paste the ngrok forwarding URL.
 You should then be prompted to login/authorize by your Jira server.
-You can now create new syncs with your Jira server!
+You can now create new workflows with your Jira server!